REPRODUCTION -1

 TESTES

-Testes are two oval shaped structures lying behind and below the penis.
+Testes are two oval-shaped structures lying behind and below the penis.
 They are covered in a sac called scrotum.

-Testes they produce:
+Testes produce:

-• Men sex hormone (testosterone)
+• Male sex hormone (testosterone)

-– Testes are suspended outside for a good environment for the production, of sperms which needs lower temperature.
+– Testes are suspended outside for a good environment for the production of sperms which needs lower temperature.

 SEMINAL VESICLES